The Nobility: The Secret of Blennerhassett Island

-The Secret of Blennerhassett Island, released on Island was well-received by critics.
-However, sales lagged.
+The Secret of Blennerhassett Island was released in 2011.

 Ashford Castle

 In October 2014, The Nobility launched a successful Kickstarter campaign, which allowed them to record their next full-length album, Ashford Castle.
 Wanting to mix it up, while at the same time maintain their analog sound, the band spent several days at Reel Recording Studios with engineers Mark Gallup and Erik Thompson tracking 10 songs.
 The track list is as follows: